 This functionality would be a good fit if your customers are placing orders in person but you’re invoicing them later in the month.
 Here are some highlights:

-• Edit this draft order later.
+Edit the draft order later.

 Creating a draft order on Shopify POS